-House fires are sadly very common in the United States, with 1.3 million occurring in 2017 alone.
+House fires are sadly very common in the United States, with almost 1.4 million occurring in 2020 alone.
 They resulted in roughly $23 billion in damages and over 3,000 deaths that year!

-The risks of fires at home fall especially hard on seniors, who suffered a staggering 40 percent of all fire deaths in 2015.
+The risks of fires at home fall especially hard on seniors, who are a staggering 2.5 times more likely to die from a fire than the rest of the population.
 With this in mind, preventing house fires is key to protecting you, your loved ones, and your home.
 Vigilance is essential to prevention, which means regularly checking your house for any fire risks.

 If you don’t know what to watch for, this task may seem daunting, but with Medicareful Living’s help, it’ll turn this monthly or quarterly chore into a breeze.
 Be sure to read to the end, where we have a handy Home Fire Safety Checklist!